-Children under the age of 12 only need to go to designated medical centers approved by GAMCA and submit original passport and 2 photos and visa.
+Children under the age of 12 only need to go to designated medical centers approved by GAMCA and submit their original passport and 2 photos and visa.

 They will check weight height and ask if vaccines are given regularly and issue a medical fit certificate.
 There is no need for laboratory tests.

 The fee for the medical test of children is significantly lesser than the fee of normal medical tests for Saudi Visa.